NavidBinAhmed/westdig_data_pipeline/README.md

 `uvicorn app.main:app --reload`

 Step 6:
-- Deployment on Render
-- Create cloud database `fastapidb' on Render
+- For the deployment on Render, created cloud database `fastapidb' on Render
-- Update `env_variable` on Render and database URL `database.py` file
+- Updated `env_variable` on Render and database URL in `database.py` file
-- Deploy backend, update API URL on `App.js` and deploy frontend
+- Deploy backend, update deployed API URL on `App.js` and deploy frontend
 - correct CI/CD should do it automatically every time a new change is made.